xymaxim/ytpb/docs/package/usage.rst

 .. code-block:: python

-   >>> from ytpb.types import SetOfStreams, VideoStream
+   >>> from ytpb.types import AudioOrVideoStream, VideoStream

    >>> # Get the audio stream by its itag:
    >>> playback.streams.get_by_itag("247")